kfdf/intrusive-index/README.md

 }
 ```

-If the rollback method returns false then the database should be considered to be in an invalid state and the app should simply shutdown.
+If the rollback method can't complete it returns false.
+In this case the database should be considered to be in an invalid state and the app should simply shutdown.

 ------------
 ### journal